-- Support the reauthorization of the Land and Water Conservation Fund (LWCF) with full and permanent funding and support legislative efforts which would require a minimum of 40% of the annual LWCF appropriations allocated to the State Assistance Program.
-LWCF expired on September 30, 2015; - Support legislation to strengthen and expand environmental education in classrooms by providing funds to encourage partnerships between school districts and parks, as well as other community based organizations; - Support legislation to provide funding to states for the development of comprehensive strategies related to expanding environmental education through the school system and finding other means of getting kids and families more physically active in the outdoors; - Support legislation that would expand the IRS definition of medical expenditures to include physical activity as preventative medicine; - Support legislation that would dedicate funding for Active Transportation options, including trails and pedestrian projects primarily through the Transportation Alternatives Program (TAP), and the Recreational Trails Program (RTP); - Support legislation that would provide local communities with low-cost loans to build networks of sidewalks, bikes lanes and paths, particularly in low income communities; - Support legislation that would provide federal grants for park and recreation infrastructure in metropolitan areas; and - Seek funding from the Community Development Block Grants (CDBG).
+- Support the Great American Outdoors Act intent including Land and Water Conservation Fund (LWCF) allocations and the projects appropriations to invest in conservation and recreation opportunities across the county. - Support legislative efforts which would require a minimum of 40% of the annual LWCF appropriations allocated to the State Assistance Program; - Support legislation to strengthen and expand environmental education in classrooms by providing funds to encourage partnerships between school districts and parks, as well as other community based organizations; - Support legislation to provide funding to states for the development of comprehensive strategies related to expanding environmental education through the school system and finding other means of getting kids and families more physically active in the outdoors; - Support legislation that would expand the IRS definition of medical expenditures to include physical activity as preventative medicine; - Support legislation that would dedicate funding for Active Transportation options, including trails and pedestrian projects primarily through the Transportation Alternatives Program (TAP), and the Recreational Trails Program (RTP); - Support legislation that would provide local communities with low-cost loans to build networks of sidewalks, bikes lanes and paths, particularly in low income communities; - Support legislation that would provide federal grants for park and recreation infrastructure in metropolitan areas; and - Seek funding from the Community Development Block Grants (CDBG).
 CDBG is administered though the U.S. Department of Housing and Urban Development.
 These grants support local community development activities aimed at neighborhood revitalization, economic development, and improvement of community facilities, such as parks and recreation.

 Historically this program has provided up to \$100 million annually for park and recreation infrastructure.